BAM: Food Sampling/Preparation of Sample Homogenate

 Food Category III. - Foods that would normally be subjected to a process lethal to Salmonella between the time of sampling and consumption.

 In certain instances, it may not be possible to fully conform to the sampling plan.
 Nonetheless it is still important to ascertain whether or not Salmonella is present in the suspect food.
 Therefore, the analyst should still try to analyze as many analytical units as is required for the food of interest, i.e., 60 analytical units for Category I foods, 30 analytical units for Category II foods, and 15 analytical units for Category III foods.
-Individual 25 g analytical units may be combined into 375 g composites as described above unless otherwise indicated in Chapter 5 or the OMA.
+Individual 25 g analytical units may be combined into 375 g composites as described above unless otherwise indicated in Chapter 5, the OMA, or if the composited samples are not fully wettable.
 Below are examples of situations that might confront the analyst.

 1) The number and weights of the sample units is correct.